Safety Leadership Takes a Team: Insights from Alex Hollingsworth

 Alex’s Leadership Insights

 For Alex Hollingsworth, safety leadership was as much about mindset as it was about strategy.
-His approach emphasized adaptability and continuous improvement, recognizing that safety is a dynamic field requiring constant attention.
+His approach emphasized adaptability and continuous cultural improvement, recognizing that safety is a dynamic field requiring constant attention.
 “Training isn’t something you set and forget,” Alex said.
-“Every change—from new equipment to organizational shifts—requires reassessing and realigning capabilities.”
+“Every change—from new equipment to organizational structural shifts—requires reassessing and realigning on capability requirements.”

 Beyond systems and policies, Alex championed a culture of accountability.
 He encouraged teams to take ownership of their safety training and actively participate in the continuous evolution of processes.
 “The key is creating an environment where safety isn’t just a requirement—it’s a shared value,” Alex reflected.